ihalseide/lizp/README.md

 ## Quick Start

-To get right into the REPL you just need 2 commands
+To get right into the REPL you just need Make and a C compiler:

 ```shell
 make